appcircleio/appcircle-docusaurus/docs/publish-module/send-to-googleplay.md

 ### Deploying the Binary from the Testing Distribution

-You can deploy the binaries to the Publish module from the [Testing Distribution](../distribute/create-or-select-a-distribution-profile.md).
-Both directly uploaded apps and built apps deployed from the build module are supported as long as they are valid for Google Play. (e.g. in [release mode](../build/building-android-applications/) and [signed](../signing-identities/android-keystores.md) properly if APK - You can manage this in the [build configuration](../build/build-profile-configuration.md) for all types of development frameworks.).;
+You can deploy the binaries to the Publish module from the [Testing Distribution](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile).
+Both directly uploaded apps and built apps deployed from the build module are supported as long as they are valid for Google Play. (e.g. in [release mode](https://docs.appcircle.io/build/building-android-applications/) and [signed](https://docs.appcircle.io/signing-identities/android-keystores) properly if APK - you can manage this in the [build configuration](https://docs.appcircle.io/build/build-profile-configuration) for all types of development frameworks.).;

-Select a binary in the list and press "Send to Publish" from the three dot.
+Select a binary in the list and press "Send to Publish" from the three dots.
 The package name of the binary will be matched automatically if there is an existing publish profile.
-If not, you have to create a new publish profile.
+If not, you have to create a new Publish profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2821-distribution-publish-1.png' />